What is EVP Flooring?

 By replacing the flexible vinyl core of LVP with a much more durable, dimensionally stable rigid core, EVP flooring has taken vinyl flooring to the next level.
 So, essentially you can think of rigid core EVP as a much-improved luxury vinyl.

 Here is a breakdown of how EVP flooring is constructed:

 - A wear layer – a coating on the top of the plank or tile that adds scratch and stain resistance; some manufacturers also add UV resistance.

 - Vinyl top coat – a thin layer of vinyl for extra waterproofing.

-- Design layer – this is the realistic wood, stone or concrete image that gives the plank or tile its character; sometimes this is referred to as EIR (embossed in register) which means that the design layer also has a realistic texture.
+- Design layer – this is the realistic wood, stone or concrete image that gives the plank its character; sometimes this is referred to as EIR (embossed in register) which means that the design layer also has a realistic texture.

 - The rigid core – made using different methods (see below) to create a solid, stable and 100% waterproof center.